uschwartz/nucMACC/README.md

         2. Sub-nucleosome (< 140 bp)
     6. Report fragment statistics of each processing step
     7. Create nucleosome maps of Mono- and Sub-nucleosomes using `DANPOS`
-    8. Optionally create TSS profiles using `deepTools`
+    8. Optionally create TSS profiles using `deepTools computeMatrix`
     9. Summary reports using `MultiQC`